The Geometry of Neural Nets' Parameter Spaces Under Reparametrization: Details on Applications

 \subsection{Biases of Preconditioned Optimizers}

 For MNIST and FMNIST, the network is LeNet.
 Meanwhile, we use the WiderResNet-16-4 model for CIFAR-10 and -100.
 For ADAM, we use the default setting suggested by \citet{kingma2014adam}.
 For SGD, we use the commonly-used learning rate of 0.1 with Nesterov momentum 0.9 \citep{hendrycks2018deep}.
 The cosine annealing method is used to schedule the learning rate for 100 epochs.
 The test accuracies are in \cref{app:tab:accuracies}.
+Additionally, in \cref{app:tab:sharpness}, we discuss the effect of reparametrization to sharpness on ADAM and SGD.